 Authors use different writing strategies to develop the central idea of their text.
-The author of this text, who happens to be Gate's wife, uses her personal experiences to show the reader now technology connects people all around the world.
-She fells these 1st person point of connect with the reader on a more level.
-In the text, the author describes her visit to Ribera.
+The author of this text, who happens to be Bill Gate's wife, uses her personal experiences to show the reader how technology connects people all around the world.
+She tells these stories in a first person point of view to connect with the reader on a more personal level.

+In the text, the author describes her visit to Kibera.
 This is a very poor area in Africa.
-However, to her surprise, there were young heir phones everywhere, texting just like we do She connects this personal Story with her main point, that allows us to communicate and connect with You and they can share your stories directly with each other, with lions of people, because you're all using the Same technology (lines 44 and 45). text further emphasizes this point. also shares a story to the Himalayas.
-While she was there, she met a framily and went to encounter helps understand why the author feels does.
-The connections she makes the world shows her and the reader

-that people, vich or paor, are still

-people, and that technology allows as

-to reach out and make bonds with
+However, to her surprise, there were young heir phones everywhere, texting people on just like we do.
+She connects this personal story with her main point that torndogy allows us to communicate and connect with people all over. " You and they can share your literally stories directly with each other, with lions it people, because you're all using the Same technology " (lines 44 and 45).
+This guate trom text further emphasizes this point. also shares a story about her author to the Himdayas.
+While she was there, she met a framily and went to encounter helps reader his ti hand understand why the author feels the way does.
+The connections she makes the world shows her and the reader around that people, rich or poor, are still people, and that technology allows as to reach out and make bonds with these people.

-these people.

-The author shares per sonal experiences

-from her life to emphasize how in portant

-human connections are and how technology

-can improve these connections.
-She shares

-these experiences using first person point

-of view to make her stories feel real

-to the reader, allowing her to connect with

-them on a personal level.
-The message

-she shares is important.
-Whether someone

-is rich or poor, we are all still human.

-We should em brace this humanity and

-ove each other.
+he author shares personal expor ences from her life to emphasize how in po connections are al now uman improve these connections. haves he point first rese experiences using to make her stories View feel rea the reader, allowing her to conner to level a personal on important.
+15 Shares wheth er someone 15 TIC poor, we are a embrace this humanity e should and ove coupother.